rosendomendoza/dictionary-api/README.md

 # What is this project?
-This api, make with flask, return the definition of the "word" provide by url user in json format.
+This API returns a json with the definition of a word for a dictionary request.
+This is a requirement of the "Udemy Python
+Megacourse - Ardit Sulce".
+*** Made with flask ***